-Mallory Tater is a writer from the traditional, unceded territories of the Algonquin Anishnaabeg Nation (Ottawa).
+Mallory Tater is a writer from the traditional, unceded territories of the Algonquin Anishnaabeg Nation (Ottawa) currently living on unceded Coast Salish territory, specifically the Musqueam, Tsleil-Waututh, and Squamish First Nations (Vancouver).

 Her first book of poetry This Will Be Good is forthcoming with BookThug Press in 2018.